-Claiming the rebate
+Claiming the tax offset

-The rebate can be claimed as:
+The tax offset can be claimed as:

-- a reduction in your health insurance premium - acash or a cheque from Medicare - a refundable tax offset at the end of the income year, or - a combination of all these options each for a different period during the year.
+- a reduction in your health insurance premium - cash or a cheque from Medicare - a refundable tax offset at the end of the income year, or - a combination of all these options, each for a different period.

 - You need a private health insurance statement from your health insurer.
 If you did not receive a statement, you should contact your health insurer and request one.
-If you were covered by a second health insurer during the year, you should have a statement from that health insurer. - You need the total amount of cash or cheque payments you have received from Medicare for your private health insurance premium for 2009-10.
+If you were covered by a second health insurer during the year, you should have a statement from that health insurer. - You need the total amount of cash or cheque payments you have received from Medicare for your private health insurance premium for 2010-11.